glinomess13/My-test-CyberLab/README.md

 Welcome to my technical repository.
 This project serves as a comprehensive log of my hands-on experience in CyberSecurity.

+👨‍💻 About Me
+I am a self-taught enthusiast currently pursuing a career in DevSecOps.
+My journey in IT began with Frontend Development (HTML/CSS/JS) and long-term WordPress Administration, which gave me a deep understanding of the web ecosystem from the inside out.

+My Path:
+Current Focus: Mastering Linux administration, network security, and infrastructure automation.
+Background: Web development and content administration, which allows me to approach security from a web-centric perspective.
+Future Goals: I am actively preparing for an Ausbildung (FISI) in Germany or completing my degree in CyberSecurity at a Ukrainian university.
+My background in web development allows me to bridge the gap between "building" and "securing," which is the core essence of DevSecOps.
+I am constantly updating this repository as I learn new technologies.
+Stay tuned!

 ## 🚀 Projects Overview:

 ### 1. Hardened VPS Deployment (Active Project)